# #

-Flags to Fly at Half-Staff in Honor of Former State Rep. Mele CarrollPosted on Mar 5, 2015 in Latest News, Newsroom, Press Releases
+Flags to Fly at Half-Staff in Honor of Former State Rep. Mele CarrollPosted on Mar 5, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — As a mark of respect for the late former state Rep. Diana “Mele” Carroll, Gov. David Ige has ordered that the flags of the United States and State of Hawai‘i shall be flown at half-staff at all state offices and agencies, as well as the Hawaii National Guard, from sunrise to sunset on Friday, March 6 2015 (service on O‘ahu) and on Sunday, March 15 (service on Maui).